leegeobuk/datastructure-java/java-algorithms/src/main/datastructures/linkedlist/README.md

 * Can be easily inserted or removed without reallocation or reorganization of the entire structure.
 * Allow insertion and removal of nodes at any point in the list.
 * Linked list are dynamic, so the length of list can increase or decrease as necessary.
-* Each node does not necessarily follow the previous one physically in the memory.
+* Each node does not necessarily be contiguous physically in the memory.

 ## Disadvantages
 * Use more memory than arrays because of the storage used by their pointers.